KaushalVachhani/Multi-Agent-Autonomous-Research-Assistant-using-LangGraph/README.md

 - **Interactive User Interface:**
   - A Gradio-based interface enables users to submit queries and view the formatted research summary in real time.

-## How It Works

-1. **Query Understanding Agent:**
-   Processes the input query and extracts essential topics and subtopics.

-2. **Parallel Search Agents:**
-   - **Web Search:** Executes a web search for each subtopic and returns formatted results.
-   - **Arxiv Search:** Searches Arxiv for research papers relevant to each subtopic and returns paper summaries.
-   - The outputs from these agents are merged using a reducer (concatenation) for parallel execution.

-3. **Summarization Agent:**
-   Uses the merged search context and user query to generate a detailed research summary.

-4. **Fact Verification Agent:**
-   Checks the generated summary for factual accuracy, outputting a JSON result with verification status and notes.

-5. **Conditional Routing:**
-   Based on the verification result, the workflow can loop back to the summarization step for further refinement or proceed to formatting if the summary is verified.

-6. **Formatting & Export Agent:**
-   Compiles the final research summary and verification details into a Markdown document.

-7. **Gradio Interface:**
-   Provides an interactive web UI for inputting queries and viewing outputs.

 ## Requirements

 - **Python 3.x**